denten-books/plain-text/support/cuts/unused-notes.md

+[^ln3-translate2]: "In our discussion of this text we have been using an authoritative French translation of Plato, the one published by Guillaume Bude.
+In the case of *Phaedrus*, the translation is by Leon Robin.
+We will continue to refer to it, inserting Greek text in parenthesis [@derrida_dissemination_1981, 71]."

+[^ln3-barthes]: "The work is a fragment of substance," he writes.
+The work is "moderately symbolic" where text is "radically symbolic."
+The work "occupies space of books," where the text is "a process of demonstration," "experienced only in an activity of production."
+He writes also that "the Text cannot stop (for example, on a library shelf); its constitutive movement is that of cutting across (in particular, it can cut across the work, several works)" [@barthes_work_1978, 156-7].

 [^ln1-database]: In describing his Relational Calculus Expression for Metaphor Generation Lawrence F. Young writes that the "key to this model is the observation that any entity can be metaphorically associated with another